Temples of The Church of Jesus Christ of Latter-day Saints

 The Fort Worth Texas Temple will be the sixth temple built in Texas, following the Dallas Texas Temple (1984), the Houston Texas Temple (2000), the Lubbock Texas Temple (2002), the San Antonio Texas Temple (2005), and the McAllen Texas Temple (under construction).

-1. "Groundbreaking Dates Released for Temples in California and Texas," The Church of Jesus Christ of Latter-day Saints News Release, 17 Jun.
+1. "Groundbreaking Held for Fort Worth Texas Temple," The Church of Jesus Christ of Latter-day Saints News Release, 30 Oct.
 2023.

 2. "Locations Announced for Six Temples in the Americas," The Church of Jesus Christ of Latter-day Saints News Release, 31 Oct.
 2022.